bvilnis/bennysbytes_old/content/en/blog/posts/2023-06-01/index.md

   The beauty of this system is the concept of multi-threshold alerting.
 For example, suppose we're burning our error budget at the equivalent of 2% per hour.
 That's like setting the budget on fire!
 It's a critical issue that needs immediate dousing, triggering an urgent alert.
 But what if the burn rate is slow, let's say 10% over three days?
 It's not as pressing and can wait until regular office hours, triggering a less urgent alert.
 Compared to traditional metrics-based alerting, this approach offers a multi-faceted view of system health, adept at detecting both fast-burning issues and slow, smouldering problems.

-  The beauty of SLO-based alerting is its inherent connection to user experience.
+  The power of SLO-based alerting is its inherent connection to user experience.
 By focusing on factors that truly impact users, this approach aids in the reliability and resilience of service offerings.

   ## The Value of SLO-Based Alerting